ramondelafuente/codebase-the-game/src/Codebase/Codebase.md

 An `Iteration` consists of one `Development` and one `Production` phase.

-A `LifeCycle` is the entire history of a codebase, it consists of a list of `Iterations`, and the codebase after each iteration.
+A `Lifecycle` is the entire history of a codebase, it consists of a list of `Iterations`, and the codebase after each iteration.

+A `Team` works on a single `Codebase` during the `Lifecycle` of that codebase, planning the `Iterations` as they go.